Caleb-Doz/2143-OOP/Assignments/OOP_Primer/README.md

 ## Virtual

-In Object-Oriented Programming (OOP), the term virtual generally refers to methods or functions that can be overridden in derived (sub) classes.
+In Object-Oriented Programming (OOP), the term virtual refers to methods or functions that can be overridden in child classes.